Shad00Z/machine-learning-compilers/docs/submissions/04_code_gen.rst

         m_kernel = new mini_jit::Kernel();
     }

-An example of how this could be called is shown in the following code snippet:
+The example below demonstrates how this function can be called:

 **Example code for generating and executing a kernel**